 GIS Tools for the City Archaeologists

 The Alexandria Archaeological Protection Code, the first of its kind in America, became a part of the City’s Zoning Ordinance in 1989.
 Archaeologists review all development projects in the City to ensure that information and resources from significant sites are recovered prior to construction activity, and to encourage protection of sites in situ.
 The use of GIS improves the efficiency and accuracy of the review process, thus enhancing Alexandria’s historic preservation efforts.
 Historical maps and aerial photographs are scaled to serve as layers within the City’s Geographical Information System in order to predict topographical locations of Native American occupation and to identify the locations of historic sites on the contemporary maps.
-Alexandria Archaeology is working with the Center for Geospatial Information Technology at Virginia Tech, and with the City of Alexandria’s GIS Division in the Department of Planning and Zoning, to develop historical map layers.
+Alexandria Archaeology worked with the Center for Geospatial Information Technology at Virginia Tech, and with the City of Alexandria’s GIS Division in the Department of Planning and Zoning, to develop historical map layers.

 As a result of the archaeological review process, many sites have been investigated, and a wide variety of important information has been made available to the public.
 The kinds of sites and resources explored and preserved as a result of the Code include Native American camps, tenant farmsteads, Civil War encampments, plantations, cemeteries, African American homes, and businesses, including a sugar factory, a ropewalk, grist mills, potteries and glassworks.

 To protect archaeological sites from potential looting, some of the map layers will only be used in-house, and will not be made available to the public.
 The exact location of archaeological sites is protected and is not subject to the Freedom of Information Act.
 Federal and State governments restrict this information, and ask that we do the same.
 We may make location information available when the site is no longer extant because of archaeological excavation and subsequent development.